carlyh-micb/ADC-documentation/create_OCA_schema.md

 The [XLS to OCA Converter](https://browser.oca.argo.colossi.network/#/) is currently hosted at Human Colossus Foundation in the first phase of development.

-Uploadi the Excel document into the parser to create the OCA Bundle.
+Upload the Excel document into the parser to create the OCA Bundle.

 The OCA Bundle contains the Capture Base and its associated Overlays into an archival (.zip) format.